Politics, Philosophy, and Economics (PPE) is one of the most popular, and best-known, courses that you can read at Oxford.

-In recent years, about one in three (actually 36%) PPE applicants will get interviewed, and of those, one in three will be offered a place.
+In recent years, about one in three (actually 33% in 2019) PPE applicants will get interviewed, and of those, one in three will be offered a place.
 So the odds are basically one in nine (though actually a little better, 1:8.5).

 What you want to show in your interviews is that you understand the course, that you have a passion for the subjects involved, and that you are well suited to Oxford’s very unique tutorial style of teaching.

 Your interviews will give you chances to show each of these things.
 Demonstrating that you’ve read (and thought about) beyond what was academically required of you because of your personal curiosity is a strong way to show that you’ve read and thought about the subjects you want to study.